Marie Serneholt: Enjoy the Ride (2005–2008)

+That year, Serneholt began working with songwriter Jörgen Elofsson.
 Elofsson created the label Planet Six (a part of Sony BMG), and Serneholt signed her first recording deal as a solo artist.
-In February 2006, Serneholt's first single, "That's The Way My Heart Goes", premiered on Swedish radio with decent reviews and good response from the public.
-The single debuted at No. 2 on the Swedish Charts and reached No. 1 on the official Swedish Digital Downloads Chart, ensuring Gold Status on physical sales alone on 19 May 2006.
+In February 2006, Serneholt's first single, "That's The Way My Heart Goes", premiered on Swedish radio.
+The single debuted at No. 2 on the Swedish Charts and reached No. 1 on the official Swedish Digital Downloads Chart, being certified Gold on 19 May 2006.

-The album Enjoy the Ride was released on 29 March 2006, debuting at No. 9 in her home country but dropping off the charts quickly, while the single's success was growing around the world with releases throughout Europe along with the album and with plans to release it in South and North America in 2007.
+The album Enjoy the Ride was released on 29 March 2006, debuting at No. 9 in her home country.
 In May 2006, Serneholt started a promotional tour in Germany coinciding with the German release of her album.
 She embarked on a Radio Station's Concert Tour of Sweden and Finland.
-In June, Serneholt released her second single, "I Need a House", which debuted at No. 2 on the Swedish Digital Downloads Chart, but failed on the physical sales as it reached only No. 40 in Sweden.
+In June, Serneholt released her second single, "I Need a House", which debuted at No. 2 on the Swedish Digital Downloads Chart, but reached only No. 40 on the Swedish singles chart.
 The single was released in Europe in September 2006.
 On 19 August 2006, Serneholt performed at Voice '06 in the Kungsträdgården park in Stockholm.